 As well as boundaries relating to client’s information, therapists may also wish to have boundaries regarding the types of clients who they will or will not work with.
 This may be certain personality types, such as those with narcissistic behaviour, or poorly controlled anger, or even certain conditions, such as psychosexual disorders, addictions or fetishes.
 Remember, you don’t have to work with every single client that contacts you for a session – you’re in charge of which clients you choose to work with, and which you might choose to avoid working with.

 How you interact with your clients is something you are also likely to consider within your therapy boundaries.
 Do you have defined ‘office hours’ during which you answer/return client phone calls and emails?
+Do you set days with office hours?
 Or do you tend to reply whenever you have a moment.
 If you reply to client emails at 11pm at night, they may come to expect it, and even become upset when you do not respond immediately.
 An additional point to consider here, particularly if you work from home, is whether you will accept clients ‘popping in on the off-chance you are free’, or calling round whenever they want to tell you something.
 Do you really want someone knocking on your door at 2am because they have had an argument with their partner?
 Having boundaries here can help you to avoid unwanted situations, and will ensure that you are able to maintain distance from clients when you are out of working hours.

 Taking a positive perspective for a moment, perhaps your therapy sessions have been so exceptional and wonderful that your client wants to give you a gift or gratuity.
 Do you accept gifts from clients?
 If so, is there a limit?
 Would you be okay with a box of chocolates, some flowers, or maybe a cash tip, such as an extra 20% of your session fee?
 How about a brand new £1,000 phone?
 Or a £100k car?
 Does the client’s motive for giving you the gift get factored in?
 If they are doing it to ‘buy’ your silence (even with a stated confidentiality policy), is that as acceptable as if the client is just truly grateful you helped them overcome a significant problem?
 Whether you accept gifts or not can be worth thinking about, just so you know how to respond if and when it happens.